hjk789/Userscripts/YouTube-Similar-Comments-Hider/README.md

 ![lightened comments](https://i.imgur.com/OQXefYL.png)

-**Known issue:** The script doesn't work when you are in any page of YouTube that is not a video and then left-click on a video, but it does work when you middle-click the video link or open it in a new tab.
-After the video is open in another tab, you can left-click in other videos from there with no problem.
-This happens because of how YouTube is coded and how userscripts work.
-I may implement a workaround anyday.

 ## License

 - You can view the code, download copies to your devices, install, run, use the features and uninstall this software.